 Do you love the idea of being able to harvest fresh, nutritious, local food . . . for free?
 Yeah, me, too!
 Foraging is also a way to get outside to enjoy nature and get some exercise.
-But there are a few simple things to keep in mind before you head out on your adventure.
+But there are a few simple tips to keep in mind before you head out on your adventure.

 Be courteous.
 Ask the landowner for permission to forage, and offer her some of your bounty.